utraf-pasteur-institute/CellWalker/README.md

 ### Installation

 This program does not require specific installation procedure.
-The script is tested on Python 3.7 on Ubuntu 18.04.
+The script is tested on Python 3.6 on Ubuntu 18.04.

-If you prefer to create the python environment yourself, then please refer to the required packages the requirements.txt file.
-Otherwise, just follow the procedure given in the user guide below.

 ## User guide<br>
 Under progress

+**Setting up python environment**
 Clone the github repository to your local system and browse to the downloaded folder from a command line (for linux) or using Anaconda Prompt (for windows)

-Create python environment using the provided .yml file.
-This step is tested using Anaconda Python distribution (link).
+Create an environment with Python 3.6.
+This step is tested using <a href="https://www.anaconda.com/">Anaconda Python distribution</a>.
 But it should be possible to use other python distributions as well.
 ```
-conda env create -f cellwalker.yml
+conda create --name cellwalker python=3.6
 ```

 Activate the newly created environment